telefonicaid/fiware-cygnus/contributing_guidelines.md

 Alternatively, labels for each agent and task type SHOULD be created.

-Every issue MUST have a description as detailed as the creator considers, but it MUST be enough to understand the purpose of the issue and to allow the community starts a discussion.
+Every issue MUST have a description as detailed as the creator considers, but it MUST be enough to understand the purpose of the issue and to allow the community to start a discussion.

-Every issue SHOULD have an associated sprint/milestone among the ones in the <i>milestonres</i> section on the main repository.
+Every issue SHOULD have an associated sprint/milestone among the ones in the <i>milestones</i> section on the main repository.

 There MUST NOT be assignee because each issue is considered to be assigned to a development team related to the agent; so, the assignation MUST be done internally to the team.
 Anyway, the real Github user ID assignee to the issue MAY be added to the description of the issue; in that case, the following format MUST be used: